Provisioning the Sailboat

 I knew we’d follow that pattern for about two months.

 Did I mention that I needed to provision a forty-year-old sailboat built with no refrigeration, no generator, and no solar?
-And there was just one working burner—no second burner, no oven?
+And there was just one working burner—no second burner, no oven.

-And those cooking parameters were actually a blessing, because older boats built without insulation (or heating, did I mention no heating?) can develop a lot of interior condensation.
+Those cooking parameters were actually a blessing, because older boats built without insulation (or heating, did I mention no heating?) can develop a lot of interior condensation.

 Essentially, we would be camping while sailing through the water.

-I perused my menu of meals, took my grocery list to the store, and shopped for the heaviest foods first (in cans and jars).
-Then the next heaviest (in packages).
-Then the perishables (produce).
+I perused my menu of meals, took my grocery list to the store, and shopped for the heaviest foods first (in cans and jars), then the next heaviest (in packages), then the perishables (produce).

 I gathered enough organic food to last at least a week (or two).
 If we had to relinquish any food at the border, I was sure that would be better than starving.